Opinion | Wish Trump well. Then get right back to work in removing him.

 Trump knew a close aide was infected, but interacted closely with dozens of people without a mask, anyway.
 Trump first tested positive on Thursday, but it’s not clear exactly when, and he seems to have known he’d likely been exposed before going forward with that schedule.

-And so, it’s fair to ask whether Trump and his advisers had hoped he wouldn’t develop symptoms, in which case they might not disclose his condition, which was thwarted by the Hicks news.
+So it’s fair to ask whether Trump and his advisers had hoped he wouldn’t develop symptoms, in which case they might not disclose his condition, which was thwarted by the Hicks news.
 As more of the timeline gets filled in through aggressive reporting, we’ll see that our accountability institutions are not letting up, as they should not.

 But really, all this is just one more mark on the ledger of a much broader indictment, in which Trump has just never felt any obligation to treat the virus as something worth caring all that much about, no matter how many people got sick and died of it.

-As The Atlantic summarizes:
+As the Atlantic summarizes:

 Trump’s mishandling of the coronavirus defines his presidency.
 He downplayed the severity of the disease, misled the country repeatedly about it, tried to pin the blame on local governments, did not “take responsibility at all” for the anemic American response, held massive rallies against scientific advice, hammered on states to reopen before it was safe, rejected easy safety measures, and undermined trust in our public-health institutions.
 Trump was never going to protect the country from the virus.
 But ultimately he could not even protect himself.